I think you’ll agree that fingerstyle guitar sounds great, but it can be tough to know where to start.

 If you want a challenge, play the lowest or highest note of the chord louder than the other notes.

-This works on finger independence, something that’ll be developed throughout this lesson.
+This works on finger independence, something that’s developed throughout this lesson.

 Here, you play the lower note with p, then the upper three notes with ima as you highlight the bass note of the C chord.